3 dead in snowy pileup of dozens of vehicles in Pennsylvania

 Estimates of the number of vehicles involved from the emergency management agency and state police ranged between 40 and 60, including multiple tractor trailers.
 Blickley said emergency personnel from four different counties took about 20 patients to area hospitals for treatment.
 Three tractor trailers carrying unknown cargo were on fire when emergency personnel arrived and some smaller vehicles were also on fire, he said.

-Pennsylvania State Police Trooper David Beohm said Monday afternoon that police hadn’t been able to investigate yet because a fire was still burning among a number of crashed cars and trucks.
+Pennsylvania State Police Trooper David Beohm said Monday afternoon that the fires were delaying a full investigation.

-“We can’t do anything while there’s still an active fire going," he said.
-Fire units on the scene included a steady stream of water tankers because “in the middle of nowhere, you have to bring your own water ... there’s not a fire hydrant out here anywhere.”
+Fire units on the scene included a steady stream of water tankers because the crash is “in the middle of nowhere ... there’s not a fire hydrant out here anywhere,” Boehm said.

-The highway was snow-covered when the snow squall came through, Boehm said.
+The highway was snow-covered when the snow squall came through, he said.

 “All it takes is one person to crash into something and you have to pull off the road, but when you continue to drive at highway speed, this is what happens,” he said.